mapcentia/geocloud2/docs/en/pages/gettingstarted/gettingstarted.rst

     :figclass: align-center

     start versioning

-Workflow bygger oven på versionerings-systemet i GC2, så det er nødvendigt at starte "Track changes" på laget.
+Workflow builds on top of the versioning system in GC2, so it is necessary to start "Track changes" on the layer.

-1. Vælg et lag ved at klikke på linjen så den bliver grå.
+1. Select a layer by clicking on the line so that it turns gray.
 #.
-Klik på "Track changes".
-Læs mere om "Track changes"
+Click on "Track changes".
+Read more about "Track changes"
 #.
-VIGTIGT!
-Husk at sætte Authentication niveauet til "Read/write" på laget.
+IMPORTANT!
+Remember to set the Authentication level to "Read/write" on the layer.

-**Tildel privilegier til sub-brugere**
+**Give Privileges to Sub-Users**

 .. figure:: ../../../_media/workflow-add-privileges.png
     :width: 600px